Visiting Monte Albán (Zapotec Ruins) in Oaxaca City

 Is Monte Albán on Your Bucket List?

-I have been fortunate enough to see various pre-Columbian archaeological sites across Mexico, Guatemala, and Colombia.
-But I think Monte Albán has become one of my favorite ruins, along with the Calakmul ruins in Campeche, Mexico.
+I have been fortunate enough to see several pre-Columbian archaeological sites across Mexico, Guatemala, and Colombia.
+But I think Monte Albán has become one of my favorites, along with the Calakmul ruins in Campeche, Mexico.

-Whether you are in Oaxaca for a couple of days, weeks, or months, make sure to take advantage of this archaeological gem.
-It will transport you back in time.
+Whether you’re in Oaxaca for a couple of days, weeks, or months, make sure to take advantage of this archaeological gem that’s sure to transport you back in time.

 If you have any more questions about visiting Monte Albán, feel free to drop a comment below!
 If this guide helped plan your trip, please pass it on to friends and family!